 Depending on what time of year you’re visiting, the waterfalls in Yosemite are simply unmatched.
 For a porch-side view of these magnificent phenomena, Yosemite Valley Lodge has a beautiful view of Yosemite Falls.
 For other views of natural wonders from the comfort of your room, check out Half Dome Village, too.
 Your visit to Yosemite National Park depends on what you want to see and how you want to experience it.
 There are varying levels of ways to enjoy the beauty of a seemingly hidden gem that is Yosemite, lost in the trees and the grandeur.

 Budget travel to Yosemite really isn’t all about roughing it.
 There are lodging bargains available in many places throughout the heart of the park and its neighboring communities.
-These options could include campgrounds for the traveler who has a coveted converted home on wheels as they chase sunsets down the coast, or the ones who want a quiet getaway equipped with the essentials: bed and breakfast.
+These options could include camping for those that enjoy being as close as possible to nature, as well as RV camping for travelers with a coveted converted home on wheels as they chase sunsets down the coast, or the ones who want a quiet getaway equipped with the essentials: bed and breakfast.
 Those that are traveling with a group might want to consider renting a cabin or vacation rental for their stay, where they can live communally and enjoy the comforts of a kitchen and bath.

 Tenaya Lodge at Yosemite